SelfCareMap

 What Is Balayage?

 Balayage (pronounced bah-lee-ahzh) is a French hair coloring technique that means “to sweep” or “to paint.”
-Unlike traditional foil highlights, which involve sectioning hair and applying dye in uniform strips, balayage is a freehand method where color is painted directly onto the surface of the hair—typically focusing on the mid-lengths to ends.
-The result?
-A soft, natural gradient that mimics how hair lightens in the sun: darker at the roots, gradually blending into lighter, sun-drenched tips.
+Unlike traditional foil highlights, which involve sectioning hair and applying dye in uniform strips from the root to the tip, balayage is a freehand method.
+The stylist paints the color directly onto the surface of the hair, typically focusing on the mid-lengths and ends.
+This allows the colorist to see exactly where the light naturally hits your hair and place the highlights accordingly.

 Why People Love Balayage